rbergm/PostBOUND/docs/source/core/qal.rst

 explicitly listed in the query.
 You can do the same (currently somewhat clunkily) by adding all predicates that can be derived from equivalence classes to the query.
-Use :func:`~postbound.qal.determine_join_equivalence_classes` and :func:`~postbound.qal.generate_predicates_for_equivalence_classes` or the shorthand transformation :func:`~postbound.qal.transform.add_ec_predicates`.
+Use :func:`~postbound.qal.determine_join_equivalence_classes` and :func:`~postbound.qal.generate_predicates_for_equivalence_classes` or the shorthand transformation :func:`~postbound.transform.add_ec_predicates`.

 DML and DDL queries
 -------------------

-Sadly, the :class:`~postbound.qal.SqlQuery` abstraction is currently limited to plain ``SELECT`` queries.
+Sadly, the :class:`~postbound.SqlQuery` abstraction is currently limited to plain ``SELECT`` queries.
 Since large portions of the code base rely on this assumption, it is unlikely to change in the future.
 This also applies to queries with set operations such as ``UNION`` or ``INTERSECT``.
-These are handled by a dedicated :class:`~postbound.qal.SetQuery`.
+These are handled by a dedicated :class:`~postbound.SetQuery`.
 See the class documentations for more details on how to use them.

 If, at some point in the future, PostBOUND has proper support for DML or DDL queries, these will properly be represented by separate query classes similar to the :class:`~postbound.qal.SetQuery`.
-To make clear that API functions can work with queries beyond plain ``SELECT``, we use the :type:`SqlStatement <postbound.qal.SqlStatement>`.
-If you only want ``SELECT`` queries but are fine with set operations, use :type:`SelectStatement <postbound.qal.SelectStatement>`.
+To make clear that API functions can work with queries beyond plain ``SELECT``, we use the :class:`~postbound.qal.SqlStatement`.
+If you only want ``SELECT`` queries but are fine with set operations, use :class:`~postbound.qal.SelectStatement`.

 Relational algebra
 ------------------

 PostBOUND also provides a simple version of relational algebra.
-Check out the :mod:`postbound.qal.relalg` module for more details.
-In short, use :func:`~postbound.qal.relalg.parse_relalg` to convert an :class:`~postbound.qal.SqlQuery` to an equivalent tree of :class:`~postbound.qal.relalg.RelNode` instances.
+Check out the :mod:`postbound.relalg` module for more details.
+In short, use :func:`~postbound.relalg.parse_relalg` to convert an :class:`~postbound.SqlQuery` to an equivalent tree of :class:`~postbound.relalg.RelNode` instances.

 .. note::